What is Brown-Vialetto-Van Laere syndrome?

 Is there treatment?

-.
+There is no certain effective treatment for Brown-Vialetto-Van Laere; however, there have been reports of stabilization or reversal of degeneration with the use of a new B2 Protocol.
 However, this therapy does not appear to work for all patients.
 This is a future area of research, why some patients respond to B2 and why some do not.

 For further information and instruction on the informal study of Riboflavin therapy, please contact one of the authors, Dr. Bosch, at the University of Amsterdam at firstname.lastname@example.org.